Sport in Nottingham: Rugby Union

 The city's rugby union side, Nottingham Rugby are currently members of the RFU Championship (the second tier of rugby union in England).
 In January 2015 they moved back to Lady Bay Sports Ground from Meadow Lane.

 Rugby League

 Nottingham is home to the Nottingham Outlaws RLFC who were recently added to the National conference league which is the fourth tier of English rugby league.
 They train regularly throughout the summer at Lady Bay (also known as 'the Bay') and have a number of junior teams.

 Boxing

 Nottingham is the home town of two time former WBC Supermiddleweight Champion and current Unified WBA And IBF Supermiddleweight World Champion Carl "the Cobra" Froch.
 A fan of Nottingham Forest, Froch will often attend games at the City Ground, walking out onto the pitch after he has won a fight.

 Hockey

-Beeston Hockey Club is based at Nottingham Hockey Centre.